 Horizontal or ‘penetrating’ damp occurs when water moves in a horizontal direction through walls at any height, creating a damp patch.
 This happens when there is a defect of some sort.
 The most common cause is bad bricklaying – leaving mortar joints less than perfectly full can create gaps where water can build up or allowing excess mortar falling into the gap in the centre of walls, which stops the damp-proof course from working properly and forms a bridge for water to cross and create damp patches.

 It can also be caused by cutting holes in walls, defective flashing, footing movements that cause cracks, a leaking water supply or waste pipe, failure of tile grouts in shower alcoves and drips or overflows from air conditioning or hot water systems.

-The sources tend to create small, localised patches of dampness and decay while rising damp usually affects the base of a whole building.
-In most cases, where the single wall is soundly built, the moisture evaporates from the brick more quickly than it penetrates so it’s not a
+The sources for bridging between external and internal walls (say mortar dags in brick cavity walls) tend to create small, localised patches of dampness and decay, while rising damp usually affects the base of a whole building.
+In most cases, where the single wall is soundly built, the moisture evaporates from the brick more quickly than it penetrates so it’s not (less of) a problem.

 If you think the problem is due to rain penetration, it is often easier to diagnose horizontal dampness when you have cavity walls rather than solid walls.
 With cavity walls, you can see that the walls are becoming damper with rainfall and are quickly drying out afterwards.

 On solid walls, the thickness leads to more diffuse damp patches which people sometimes confuse with condensation.
 If you have solid walls that you think are due to a rain penetration problem, look for what happens to walls, doors and windows during periods of heavy driving rain.
 Sometimes with this type of dampness, it can be difficult to determine the exact source of the problem so it’s a good idea to consult a specialist to confirm before taking any action.